culot/worm/README.md

 it tries to move to this side by activating the needed muscles, based on the following algorithm:

   1. if the brain does not have any motor neuron connected to the side it wants to move to, then it creates one, assuming it has enough energy
   2. if the brain already has a neuron connected to the side it wants to move to, then it does not create any additional neuron

 * when a motor neuron does not get triggered for more than a fixed amount of time, then it is destroyed (brain considers it useless)

---
+# Worm movement rules

+* When worm perceives a sufficient level of stimulus from one side, it tries to move in this direction by triggering its motor neuron linked to the muscle on this side.

+* When the energy the worm is able to absorb is sufficient, it stops moving.

+---

 [1] https://www.khanacademy.org/science/biology/human-biology/neuron-nervous-system/a/overview-of-neuron-structure-and-function